JSON Schema Validator

 About This Tool

-The JSON Schema Validator is a free browser-based tool that checks whether your JSON data conforms to a given JSON Schema definition.
+Need to quickly validate JSON against a schema before deploying an API change?
+Paste your data and schema below to get instant, detailed feedback on every validation error at once.
 JSON Schema is the industry standard for describing the structure, types, and constraints of JSON documents.
+For quick formatting and syntax checking of your JSON data before validation, try the JSON Formatter.
 It is widely adopted in API development, configuration management, and data pipeline validation to ensure data integrity before it reaches application logic.

 This tool is powered by <a href="https://ajv.js.org/" target="_blank" rel="noopener noreferrer" className="text-primary underline underline-offset-2"

 All processing happens entirely in your browser.
 Your JSON data and schemas never leave your machine — there are no server round-trips, no logging, and no third-party analytics on your input.
 This makes the tool safe for validating sensitive payloads such as internal API responses, authentication configurations, and private data contracts.
-Whether you are debugging a failing API request, testing schema definitions before deploying them, or learning JSON Schema by experimenting with examples, this validator provides instant, detailed feedback.
+From debugging a failing API request to testing schema definitions before deploying them, this validator provides instant, detailed feedback on every issue in your data.
+When comparing schema versions, the Diff Viewer and Text Diff Merger can help you track and reconcile changes between drafts.

 How to Use